jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Circle Language Spec Revamp/2019-08 Circle Language Spec Revamp Notes.md

 Circle is an unfinished programming language.

-I spent thousands of hours spread out over a few decades with this idea of how to visually express the internals of computers and programming languages.
+I spent a significant portion of spare time in my 20's thinking about this idea of how to visually express the internals of computers and programming languages.

-Circle Language Spec is an unfinished programming language design.
-The same folder of docs contain texts about all sorts of software applications.
-But this project 'Circle Language Spec Revamp' is really about the programming language specification.
+Circle Language Spec tries to describe it.

 ### Goals